StetHD/tarifa-book/settings/index.md

 User settings are used in [`tarifa create`](../usage/create.md) to prefill questions with default values, for extending cordova plugins list and www project templates list.

-`~/.config/configstore/tarifa.yml` can be edited and has the following items:
+The `~/.config/configstore/tarifa.yml` file has the following items:

 #### User data